Last updated July 15, 2022, by Teresa Carvalho, MS

 What is Obizur for Hemophilia?

 The therapy was originally developed by Baxalta, now part of Takeda.

 How does Obizur work?

-Patients with acquired hemophilia have blood clotting problems due to the presence of antibodies that target the clotting factor VIII.
-Factor VIII is one of the proteins required for normal blood clotting.
-Patients with acquired hemophilia experience bleeding in the internal organs, muscles, and joints.
+Patients with acquired hemophilia have blood clotting problems due to the presence of antibodies that target proteins required for blood clotting, most often one called factor VIII (FVIII).

-Obizur is a recombinant factor VIII that is synthesized by a gene that carries the instructions to make factor VIII in pigs.
-Obizur mimics the functioning human factor VIII but it slightly different structurally.
-Therefore, it can replace the human factor VIII without being recognized and deactivated by the antibodies in the patients’ blood and help in blood clotting.
+Obizur is a recombinant, or man-made, version of FVIII produced by a gene that carries instructions to make the protein in pigs.
+It mimics how human FVIII works, but is slightly different structurally.
+Therefore, it can replace the human FVIII and help restore blood clotting without being recognized and deactivated by antibodies circulating in a person’s bloodstream.

 Obizur in clinical trials

-The approval of Obizur for the treatment of acquired hemophilia was based on data from a Phase 2/3 multicenter clinical trial (NCT01178294).
-This international study assessed the safety and efficacy of Obizur in 28 patients with acquired hemophilia (median age 70 years).
-The patients were initially treated with 200 U/kg of Obizur followed by additional doses depending on their response and factor VIII activity levels in the blood.
+The approval of Obizur to treat acquired hemophilia was based on data from a multicenter Phase 2/3 trial (NCT01178294).
+This international study assessed Obizur’s safety and effectiveness in 29 patients with acquired hemophilia.
+Participants were initially treated with 200 units/kg of Obizur, followed by additional doses, depending on their response and FVIII activity levels.
 Patients also received immunosuppressive treatment during the study.

 Hemophilia News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
-This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified healthcare providers with any questions you may have regarding a medical condition.
+This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
+Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.